Boatschool/drfirst-business-case-generator/docs/roadmaps/Phase 10_ Web Application Focus Confirmation, Admin Config & UI Polish.md

 **User Impact:** Users now have clear navigational context at all times with intuitive breadcrumb links for quick navigation to parent pages.
 Professional browser tab titles improve the overall application experience and brand consistency.

 **Status:** Production-ready with comprehensive testing.
 Ready for Task 10.3 (UI Polish) implementation.

+**Development Server:** To test the breadcrumb implementation locally, run `cd frontend && npm run dev` (not from root directory).
+The development server will start on http://localhost:4001/ with full breadcrumb navigation and document title functionality.